 Upgrades

-Only one slot, Comms.
-Comms is often the most dubious of upgrades, but STAP have quite a few good options.
-The good news is that overall this keeps the cost really low, letting you focus that energy onto other things.
+Only one slot: Comms.
+The good news is that overall this keeps the cost really low, letting you focus that energy on other things.
+The bad news is that one of the best options is uh, well…

 HQ Uplink

 You’ll want a plan for how to get orders to your STAPs when they are away from the rest of your army, and having an HQ uplink on one is the easiest way to do that.
 Since they can Coordinate to each other, you don’t need more than one.
-Just make sure your Uplink STAP doesn’t die.
+It does need to recover to use it again though and you usually don’t have that luxury, so I’d consider it only if you don’t have a commander that’s going to be able to get you orders through a long-range comlink.

 Linked Targetting Array

-This should be your go to comms upgrade for the rest of your STAPs that aren’t your “chain starter” (the one with Long Range Comms or HQ Uplink).
+This should be your go-to comms upgrade for the rest of your STAPs that aren’t your “chain starter” (the one with Long Range Comms or HQ Uplink).
 STAPs have a decent attack and free aims make it even better.
+Naturally, because you’re relying on that first STAP to chain to the other STAPs, this means you’ll usually want to fly all your STAP’s together (with no more than range 1 between each unit) to get your money’s worth when it comes to face-up orders.

 Strategies